Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

 Will I need to apply for a Social Security number during the Residency?

-Yes.
-A Social Security number (SSN) is essential for any payments.
-IWP staff will arrange for each writer's SSN.
+A Social Security number (SSN) is essential for any payments you may receive during your time in the U.S. IWP staff will arrange for each writer to acquire a SSN.

 Will the IWP provide me with health insurance, and if so, what does it cover?

 To comply with J-1 visa requirements, all IWP participants must be covered by University of Iowa insurance.
-Most grants cover this expense.
+This expense will be covered for IWP Residents.
 The UI insurance covers routine visits and emergency care.
 For more information about health coverage, patient co-pays, and other health insurance related questions, please contact the IWP Program Officer.
 In addition to the policy covered by your grant, consider purchasing additional health insurance from your own country.

 Are my personal belongings covered in the insurance, or should I seek travel and/or housing insurance on my own?